The Simpsons opening sequence: Season 20-present

 The camera then pans across Springfield and then cuts to the driveway scene.
 Unlike the other two opening sequences, Marge's car now hits Homer due to Marge looking at her cellphone as she was pulling in and carries him on the hood until it stops short, flinging him ahead to smash a Homer-shaped hole through the door.
 The couch gag is shown before the credits are displayed on a new, wall-mounted widescreen plasma television, which sometimes falls off and breaks or (in some episodes) the credits are presented in another way.

-Notably, in "Take My Life, Please", the loud belch of Barney's when Bart plows into him is cut.
-The belch was added in the sixth HD episode, "Wedding for Disaster".

 In the 500th episode, the opening sequence was a montage of all previous couch gags, pulling back into a photomosaic of the number "500", ending with Homer strangling Bart, both wearing tuxedos, saying his famous quote "Why you little!".

 Some episodes since season 22 do not feature an opening sequence at all, instead it cuts from the clouds to the start of the episode.

 Season 30 was the first season to not include shots of the family on their way home.
-Season 32 was the first season to only include chalkboard gags, the driveway scene and couch gags, and Season 33 was the first season to exclude the chalkboard gags at the beginning of each episode.
+Season 32 was the first season to only include chalkboard gags, the driveway scene and couch gags, and season 33 was the first season to exclude the chalkboard gags at the beginning of each episode.
 The full-length opening sequence returned in the season 34 finale episode, "Homer's Adventures Through the Windshield Glass".